sgmurphy/wordpress-plugins/extendify/readme.txt

 3. The Extendify library, as seen with the Twenty Twenty Two block theme

 == Changelog ==

+= 1.12.3 - 2024-02-04 =
+- Fixed an issue where some users would be incorrectly redirected

 = 1.12.2 - 2024-01-29 =
 - Various bug fixes and improvements